-The City's Storm Water Program helps educate the community on environmental regulations.
-Chandler works with state and federal regulators to make sure residents know the effects of storm water drainage and how to reduce pollutants into the storm drain system.
-Download the brochure, "Storm Drains: Do You Know Where Stormwater Pollutants End Up" (PDF).
+The City's Stormwater Program helps educate the community on environmental regulations.
+Chandler works with state and federal regulators to make sure residents understand the effects of stormwater drainage and how to reduce pollutants into the storm drain system.

 View more information about the City's Stormwater Management Program (PDF)

-For questions or to report illegal dumping or discharges into streets or storm drains or standing water issues in Chandler, please call 480-782-3503.
+For questions or to report illegal dumping or discharges into streets or storm drains or standing water issues in Chandler, please call 480-782-3503, or contact us.